apache/flink/docs/ops/filesystems/index.md

 under the License.
 -->

-Apache Flink uses file system for both ingest and output of data for streaming and batch applications as well as targets for checkpoint storage.
+Apache Flink uses to consume and persistently store data, both for results of applications and for fault tolerance and recovery.
 These file systems can be local such as *Unix*, distributed like *HDFS*, or even object stores such as *S3*.

 The file system used for a particular file is determined by its URI scheme.
 For example, `file:///home/user/text.txt` refers to a file in the local file system, while `hdfs://namenode:50010/data/user/text.txt` is a file in a specific HDFS cluster.

-FileSystem instances are instantiated once per process and then cached / pooled, to avoid configuration overhead per stream creation and to enforce certain constraints, such as connection/stream limits.
+File system instances are instantiated once per process and then cached / pooled, to avoid configuration overhead per stream creation and to enforce certain constraints, such as connection/stream limits.

 * This will be replaced by the TOC